Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Migrating content from server to cloud

-If you're migrating from Confluence Server to Confluence Cloud, you can use the Confluence Cloud Migration Assistant to migrate your content and spaces.
+If you're migrating from Confluence Server to Confluence Cloud, you can use the Use the Confluence Cloud Migration Assistant to migrate your content and spaces.